Learn about donating cord blood to Canada’s public cord blood bank at www.blood.ca/cordblood.

-Through the partnership between BC Women's Hospital and Health Centre and Canadian Blood Service, a new choice is now available to qualifying mothers.
+Through the partnership between BC Women's Hospital and Health Centre and Canadian Blood Services, this free choice is available to eligible mothers.

 The cord blood will be collected by a qualified Canadian Blood Services' professional after the baby and placenta are delivered.
 No blood is taken from the baby.
 Cord Blood Bank staff will not be present in the delivery room.
 The nurse brings the placenta to the collections team outside of the delivery room.

 After cord blood collection is completed, the placenta is returned to the hospital.
 If not donated, the cord blood left in the umbilical cord and placenta is typically thrown away as medical waste.